✈ Free worldwide shipping on all orders

 6. Styling Versatility: How Each Fit Performs

-The fit of your pea coat fundamentally shapes its styling potential across different contexts and occasions.
+The fit of your pea coat significantly influences its styling potential across different occasions and outfit combinations.
 Understanding these differences helps you maximize your coat’s versatility.

 Layering Capabilities